The People United Will Never Be Defeated!: Analysis

 The song on which the variations is based is one of many that emerged from the Unidad Popular coalition in Chile between 1969 and 1973, prior to the overthrow of the Salvador Allende government.
 Rzewski composed the variations in September and October 1975, as a tribute to the struggle of the Chilean people against the newly imposed repressive regime of Augusto Pinochet; indeed the work contains allusions to other leftist struggles of the same and immediately preceding time, such as quotations from the Italian traditional socialist song "Bandiera Rossa" and the Bertolt Brecht/Hanns Eisler "Solidarity Song".

 In general, the variations are short, and build up to climaxes of considerable force.
 The 36 variations, following the 36 bars of the tune, are in six groups of six.
 The pianist, in addition to needing a virtuoso technique, is required to whistle, slam the piano lid, and catch the after-vibrations of a loud attack as harmonics: all of these are "extended" techniques in 20th-century piano writing.
 Much of the work uses the language of 19th-century romanticism, but mixes this language with pandiatonic tonality, modal writing, and serial techniques.
 A typical performance spans roughly 60 minutes.

 As in the Goldberg Variations by Johann Sebastian Bach, the final variation is a direct restatement of the original theme, intended to be heard with new significance after the long journey through the variations.

+Orchestration

+From March 12-17th, 2026, the New York Philharmonic premiered an orchestral version under Gustavo Dudamel, celebrating the 250th Anniversary of the United States.
+The 18 composers involved in the project (in order) were Andrew Norman, Roberto Sierra, Nina Shekhar, Nina C. Young, Joel Thompson, Maria Schneider, Conrad Tao, Kati Agócs, Brittany J. Green, Arturo Márquez, Tania León, Suzanne Farrin, Enrico Chapela, Felipe Lara, Anthony Cheung, Marcos Balter, Wang Lu, and Jerod Impichchaachaaha' Tate.